California Real Estate Lawyer Referrals

 What about the sum of money?

 By signing the document, these new laws state you are only not being evicted for non-payment.
-Instead, in small claims court, the landlord will win a large judgment against you.
+Instead, the landlord will win a large judgment against you in small claims court.
 AB 3088 extended the small claims court to include the rent claims of all landlords, no matter the number.
 That makes it simple and cost-effective for the landlord to win the judgment against you.

 That will destroy your credit, allow the landlord to take your car, bank account, household furniture, and other personal property, and garnishee your wages 25 percent.
 A few months after signing the declaration, you will find yourself "in the fire," thinking you're "out of the pot."